ParallelCS

 External platforms filled the vacuum.
 None were course-aligned.

 ParallelCS is different on two axes: it never charges money, and every project bridges to the official syllabus.
-A learner does not leave their degree to use it — they use it inside their degree, and aim it at a ₹1-crore-tier career.
+A learner does not leave their degree to use it, they use it inside their degree, building toward strong AI-builder roles, with the ₹1-crore tier as the honest ceiling the very best reach.

 08 / 11